kasamsun/jubmoo-plus/README.md

-# README
+# README #

+Jubmoo, My personal game project from 2000.
+Make it work again on 2022

+### How to run

-Jubmoo game , recompile on Visual Studio 2022
+Open .sln file using Visual Studio 2022